Double Star Calculator - Documentation

 Spectral Type Estimation

-Estimates the stellar spectral class using the Gaia BP–RP color index based on empirical color boundaries:
+Estimates the stellar spectral class and temperature using the Gaia BP–RP color index based on empirical color boundaries.
+The temperatures are derived from data provided by the University of Northern Iowa.

 The function returns one of the spectral classes: O, B, A, F, G, K, M.